stowball/hucssley/README.md

 During this alpha period, if you wish to upgrade Hucssley and you use npm, it’s as simple as re-running `npm install github:stowball/hucssley#master` in your terminal.

-However, if you use yarn (tested on v1), re-running `yarn install github:stowball/hucssley#master` won't automatically update the files in your project unless you also explicitly run `yarn upgrade hucssley`.
+However, if you use yarn (tested on v1), re-running `yarn add github:stowball/hucssley#master` won't automatically update the files in your project unless you also explicitly run `yarn upgrade hucssley`.

 We recommend adding this command to a set-and-forget [`postinstall` script](https://docs.npmjs.com/misc/scripts) in your package.json to not be troubled with this issue going forward.